-A material breach is one that is significant enough to excuse the aggrieved or injured party from fulfilling his part of the contract.
+A material breach is one that is significant enough to excuse the aggrieved or injured party from fulfilling their part of the contract.

-A partial breach is not as significant and does not normally excuse the aggrieved party from performing his duties.
+A partial breach is not as significant and does not normally excuse the aggrieved party from performing their duties.

 Defenses to a Breach of Contract Lawsuit

 Fraud: This means "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
-When a defendant presents this defense, he's saying that the contract isn't valid because the plaintiff failed to disclose something important or because he made a false statement about a material or important fact.
+When a defendant presents this defense, they're saying that the contract isn't valid because the plaintiff failed to disclose something important or because they made a false statement about a material or important fact.
 The defendant must establish that the fraud was deliberate.

 Duress: This occurs when one person compels another to sign a contract through physical force or other threats.
 This, too, can invalidate a contract because both parties did not sign of their own free will, which is a standard contractual prerequisite.

 Undue influence: This is similar to duress.
-It means that one party had a power advantage over the other and that he used that advantage to force the other to sign the contract.
+It means that one party had a power advantage over the other and that they used that advantage to force the other to sign the contract.

 Mistake: An error committed by the defendant can't invalidate a contract and take away a breach of contract case, but if the defendant can prove that both parties made a mistake about the subject matter, it might be enough to invalidate the contract and this would serve as a defense.